Full-field mapping of spatially varying polarization entanglement generated from spontaneous parametric down-conversion: Introduction

-The implications of using hyperentangled states extend beyond multiplying entanglement dimensionalities in different DoFs.
+Spontaneous parametric down-conversion (SPDC) has been a major workhorse for generating entangled tw-photon states \cite{Harris1967prl,burnham1970PRL,Shih1988PRL}, enabling numerous applications in quantum information processing.
+In SPDC, a photon from a pump beam, which has a higher optical frequency, interacts with a second-order nonlinear medium to be annihilated and produce a pair of down-converted photons with lower frequencies \cite{burnham1970PRL}.
+The down-converted photons, which are commonly referred to as signal and idler, can exhibit entanglement in all degrees of freedom (DoFs) of light, including spatial, temporal, and polarization.

+Studying the coupling between different DoFs is a crucial step towards a comprehensive understanding of SPDC-based entanglement generation and engineering novel entangled photon states for practical applications \cite{he2022lsa,nape2023aplphot}.
+An important aspect of this subject is the coupling between spatial and polarization DoFs in SPDC.
+Such cross-DoF couplings can be exploited to enable novel and efficient quantum information applications.
 For instance, it was shown that quantum correlations across spatial and polarization DoFs can enable novel and more robust information encoding schemes and demonstrate topological resilience against environmental noise \cite{Ornelas2024NP}.
-The spatially varying polarization correlations in a hyperentangled state can also be harnessed to enable quantum holographic imaging \cite{defienne2021natphys} or engineer photonic cluster states for efficient quantum computation \cite{Vallone2010PRA}, implying the potential of harnessing the interplay between different DoFs for novel quantum information technologies.
-From a fundamental perspective, studies have shown that spatial modes of the pump beam can influence the polarization entanglement produced from spontaneous parametric down-conversion (SPDC) \cite{li2023PRA, zhang2023PRApplied}, indicating the opportunity of directly generating desired cross-DoF structures in a hyperentangled state, or encoding phase images in the biphoton correlations \cite{Verniere2024prl} by shaping the pump beam.
+Moreover, the spatially varying polarization correlations in a photonic entangled state can also be harnessed to enable quantum holographic imaging \cite{defienne2021natphys} or engineer photonic cluster states for efficient quantum computation \cite{Vallone2010PRA, Ciampini2016Light}.
+From a fundamental perspective, studies have shown that spatial modes of the pump beam can influence the polarization entanglement of the down-converted photons \cite{li2023PRA, zhang2023PRApplied}, indicating the opportunity of directly engineering the couplings between different DoFs in a photonic entangled state, or encoding phase images in the two-photon correlations \cite{Verniere2024prl} by shaping the pump beam.